xiaowing/libxw/README.md

 Build steps:

 1. Compile the source.

     $make

 2. Install the binary.

     $make install

 The binary will be copied to /usr/lib(/usr/lib/libxw.so) and the header will be copied to /usr/include(/usr/include/libxw.h /usr/include/libxwdef.h).

+####Windows
+Build environment:
+* Visual Studio 2013 or above

+Build steps:

+Open the libxw.sln with Visual Studio and you know what to do.

 ###How to run the test code ?
 The test code of libxw was written under the assumption that the test code would be run with CUnit framework.